elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. DevOps is one of the highest-paying careers in tech.
+And even if you aren't working as a DevOps engineer, learning DevOps will expand your developer skills.
+This beginner's course will introduce you to key concepts like Continuous Integration, Code Coverage, Linting, Rolling Deployments, Autoscaling, Metrics, and more.
+(2 hour YouTube course) https://www.freecodecamp.org/news/devops-engineering-course-for-beginners/

+2. Then you can apply some of those DevOps concepts you learned and deploy one of your projects to the cloud.
+This step-by-step tutorial will show you how.
+(1 hour read): https://www.freecodecamp.org/news/how-to-deploy-your-freecodecamp-project-on-aws/

+3. Bioinformatics is where biology and computer science meet.
+This emerging field uses statistics and machine learning to analyze DNA, discover new medicines, and understand the human body.
+In this Python course, a biology professor and data mining expert will introduce you to the core concepts.
+(2 hour YouTube course): https://www.freecodecamp.org/news/python-for-bioinformatics-use-machine-learning-and-data-analysis-for-drug-discovery/

+4. Keyboard shortcuts are a powerful accessibility tool you can add to your websites.
+They make it easier for people who have motor disabilities to use your site.
+They also help power users like myself get things done faster than if I had to click around with a mouse.
+Here's how you can design keyboard shortcuts and code them using React.
+(12 minute read): https://www.freecodecamp.org/news/designing-keyboard-accessibility-for-complex-react-experiences/

+5. Prolific Linux book author and freeCodeCamp contributor David Clinton just published a course series called "Teach Yourself Data Analytics in 30 Days."
+This course will show you how to install Python Jupyter Notebook, find data from public APIs, and visualize datasets. (free 30-day course): https://www.freecodecamp.org/news/teach-yourself-data-analytics-in-30-days/

 1. Computer Vision is how computers process visual cues from the physical world – everything from street signs to dance moves.
 This advanced Python course will teach you how to use OpenCV, a powerful computer vision tool.
 (6 hour YouTube course): https://www.freecodecamp.org/news/advanced-computer-vision-with-python/

 2. Learn about encryption algorithms and block ciphers.
 Megan is a developer and cybersecurity researcher.
 She explains these concepts with lots of friendly diagrams and examples.
 (20 minute read): https://www.freecodecamp.org/news/what-is-a-block-cipher/